Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 6 Maret 2026 22.50.10 UTC
+- WIB: Jumat, 6 Maret 2026 23.55.14 UTC
-- WITA: Jumat, 6 Maret 2026 23.50.10 UTC
+- WITA: Sabtu, 7 Maret 2026 00.55.14 UTC
-- WIT: Sabtu, 7 Maret 2026 00.50.10 UTC
+- WIT: Sabtu, 7 Maret 2026 01.55.14 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"The human spirit needs places where nature has not been rearranged by the hand of man."

-Kategori: funny
+Kategori: nature